CoderBotOrg/frontend/README.md

 At this point, the Flask backend serves the built application at `/vue`.

 Another build value you may want to edit it's `assetsPublicPath` in `config/index.js`, which allows to serve the application from a subfolder.

+## Acknowledgments

+I'd like to sincere thank [uki](https://uki.nz/cv), Kael, ivansieder, Lloyd for helping me with vuejs/vuex/vuetify/javascript and providing appreciated insights and context.